Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

 **Important**: The edges DataFrame must contain exactly two columns named 'source' and 'target'.
 The ``mixing_matrix()`` function uses these names internally, so they cannot be changed.

+Furthermore, it is important to keep the following requirements on the input data in mind:

+- **One-hot encoding**: Node attributes must be one-hot encoded in the nodes DataFrame
+- **Consistent indexing**: The node indices in the edges DataFrame must correspond to the row indices in the nodes DataFrame
+- **Unique attributes**: The attributes list should contain all unique phenotypes or cluster labels you want to analyze

 Subsequently, we can populate the mixing matrix as follows:

 .. code-block:: python